 - Excellence in written or verbal communication and/or technical and production skill

 - Public impact or benefit, including audience engagement and serving specific communities

 How are entries judged?

 Each category will be judged by a three-person jury who will determine three finalists and then the winner.
-The Walkley Young Australian Journalist of the Year Award will be judged by Walkley Advisory Board members from each of the category winners.
+The Walkley Young Australian Journalist of the Year Award will be judged by members of the Walkley Judging Board from each of the category winners.